aschlorke/PokerAnalyzer/README.md

 - UI Design is not very intuitive
 - Errors on the UI and in communicating with the server are logged in the client's console, but not shown anywhere in the UI.
 - At minimum, unit tests for determining the Poker Game winner should be written to ensure that all edge cases are covered.
+- Use https for communication between website and server. http is used in order to avoid certificate issues.